Business Law Concentration

 Transactional Lawyering Seminar

-Practice Component: student must complete one of the following:
+Practice and Writing Components: student must complete one of the following:

 Externship preapproved by concentration faculty supervisor as related to entrepreneurship